Visit the Art Museum: Orari e Biglietti

 Disabled visitors with a caregiver accompanying the visitor

-Members of the Peggy Guggenheim Collection
+Peggy Guggenheim Collection Membership card holders

-Cardholders of Friend di Palazzo Strozzi
+Cardholders of Friend of Palazzo Strozzi

-Every first Sunday of each month.
+Every first Sunday of each month

 Groups and school trips